-The Nurses and Midwives Health Program (NMHPV) is a unique service for nurses, midwives, carers and students needing support for sensitive health issues related to your mental health (including domestic violence) or substance-use concerns.
-The service is free and confidential and staffed by nurses.
+The Nursing and Midwifery Health Program Victoria (NMHPV) is a unique service for nurses, midwives, carers and students needing support for sensitive health issues related to your mental health, substance use or family violence concerns.
+The service is free, confidential and independent and staffed by experienced nurses and midwives.

 Being prepared and well-organised will assist you to achieve your goals and promote a sense of control and order.
 This helps in reducing stress when there are consistent demands on your time.